Maple Native American-style Flute in F#4

 Blessed: My flutes have garnered wonderful feedback so far, with other makers and serious musicians all encouraging me with good reports on my flutes’ tuning, performance, and playability, for years, now.

 Love warblers or hate them, fine either way — this one warbles, but only in a very deliberate window of marked, extra breath (no accidental warbling, whatsoever).
 Win-win.
+It cannot get in the way of any style of play I know of.
+100% controlled/deliberate only.
+You can zip right past it into overblow and effortlessly avoid warble, if you like.

 Shipping will only add $10 (essentially splitting the cost with me) — it comes in the most premium, crush-proof pasteboard shipping tube with removable caps, that can be kept for transport and flute safekeeping.